 1. Check customer and sender address

-Check that the sender address (i.e. the pick-up point) is selected correctly.
-If not, choose a different address from the drop-down list, or create a new warehouse address for pick-up.
+Check that the sender address (i.e. your address as a shipper) is selected correctly.
+If not, choose a different address from the drop-down list, or create a new warehouse address.

 2. Add package details

 Input the package details (package dimensions, weight, quantity) under "parcels".
-If you save some commonly used parcel types saved, dimensions will be filled automatically (to save parcel types, see here).
+If you have some commonly used package types saved, dimensions can be filled automatically (to save your own package types, see here).